noisyoscillator/Quant-Papers/README.md

 Shu Wu and Yong Zeng – Affine regime-switching models for interest rate term structure [MR 2076555]
 G. Yin and Q. Zhang – Stochastic approximation methods for some finance problems [MR 2076556]

+Long-term behavior of stochastic interest rate models with jumps and memory

+Power and Bipower Variation with Stochastic Volatility and Jumps

+Self-Exciting Jumps, Learning, and Asset Pricing Implications

+Zhao, J. (2009).
+Long time behaviour of stochastic interest rate models.
+Insurance: Mathematics and Economics, 44, 459–463.

+Stability of a pure random delay system with two-time-scale Markovian switching